yaleiyale/obsidian-emo-uploader/README.md

 [Catbox](https://catbox.moe/) originally supports anonymous uploads.
 But I didn't find out how to delete anonymously uploaded files.
 To avoid accidents, anonymous uploads of catbox are not provided here.

 ⚠️ Files are public to see on them.
 Don't upload prohibited things!
 Please check the service restrictions by yourself.

-## How to Extend

-Want to support more platforms?
-If you want to contribute and don't want to make too much effort on reading old code, you can extend it in the following ways.

-- Refer to existing *parms* files, and add the parameters required by your new *uploader* by adding files to `src/Parms`.
-- Use your *parms* interface.
-In `config.ts`, add parameter configurations about your *uploader* to provide choices and act as constructors for *uploader* at run time.
-- Implement your *uploader* and *settings panel* by adding files to `src/Uploader, src/Fragment`.
-- In `settings-tab.ts`,add your *fragment* to show and set parameters in the setting-tab.
-- Add your *uploader* to the switch judgment block in `main.ts`.
-- Test it.

-It's done! 😽

 ## Note